-Non-federal entities are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 CFR
+Non-federal entities are subject to the non-procurement debarment and suspension regulations implementing Executive Orders 12549 and 12689, 2 CFR part 180.
+These regulations restrict awards, sub-awards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs or activities.

-2 CFR 200.318 General procurement standards.

-- (b) Non-Federal entities must maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - (d) The non-Federal entity's procedures must avoid acquisition of unnecessary or duplicative items.
+- 2 CFR 200.318 General procurement standards. - (b) Non-Federal entities must maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders. - (d) The non-Federal entity's procedures must avoid acquisition of unnecessary or duplicative items.
 Consideration should be given to consolidating or breaking out procurements to obtain a more economical purchase.
 Where appropriate, an analysis will be made of lease versus purchase alternatives, and any other appropriate analysis to determine the most economical approach. - (e) To foster greater economy and efficiency, and in accordance with efforts to promote cost-effective use of shared services across the Federal Government, the non-Federal entity is encouraged to enter into state and local intergovernmental agreements or inter-entity agreements where appropriate for procurement or use of common or shared goods and services. - (f) The non-Federal entity is encouraged to use Federal excess and surplus property in lieu of purchasing new equipment and property whenever such use is feasible and reduces project costs. - (i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
-These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price. - (k) The non-Federal entity alone must be responsible, in accordance with good administrative practice and sound business judgment, for the settlement of all contractual and administrative issues arising out of procurements.
+These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.

+(k) The non-Federal entity alone must be responsible, in accordance with good administrative practice and sound business judgment, for the settlement of all contractual and administrative issues arising out of procurements.
 These issues include, but are not limited to, source evaluation, protests, disputes, and claims.
 These standards do not relieve the non-Federal entity of any contractual responsibilities under its contracts.
 The Federal awarding agency will not substitute its judgment for that of the non-Federal entity unless the matter is primarily a Federal concern.
 Violations of law will be referred to the local, state, or Federal authority having proper jurisdiction.